Symmetries of linearized gravity from adjoint operators: Spin-1

 Furthermore the operators factorize into

 with

 \end{lemma} \begin{proof} The proof relies on rescalings of the form \eqref{eq:ExtendedFundSpinOpRescaling} and $\mathcal{K}$-operator commutators given in appendix~\ref{app:KopComm}.
-Commuting $\kappa_1\mathcal{K}_{2,0}^1$ from the left of the diagonal wave operator in \eqref{eq:Spin1Odef} to the right yields
+Commuting $\kappa_1\mathcal{K}^1$ from the left of the diagonal wave operator in \eqref{eq:Spin1Odef} to the right yields

 from which \eqref{eq:Spin1TMEOfactor} follows.
-Commuting the $\mathcal{K}_{1,1}^1$ and the $\kappa_1$ in \eqref{eq:Spin1Ohatdef} to the right and arranging extended indices yields
+Commuting the $\mathcal{K}^1$ and the $\kappa_1$ in \eqref{eq:Spin1Ohatdef} to the right and arranging extended indices yields

 from which \eqref{eq:Spin1TSIOfactor} follows.
-From these factorizations the self-adjointness \eqref{eq:Spin1TMETSIAdjoint} of TME and TSI is evident. \end{proof} Lemma~\ref{lem:TMETSIadjoints} naturally leads to variational principles for the TME and the TSI.
+From these factorizations the self-adjointness \eqref{eq:Spin1TMETSIAdjoint} of TME and TSI follows from the property \eqref{eq:ProdAdjoint} of the adjoint of compositions. \end{proof} Lemma~\ref{lem:TMETSIadjoints} naturally leads to variational principles for the TME and the TSI.
 These, together with conservation laws, will be discussed in a separate paper.
-Here however, we use the self-adjointness to prove the main result of this section: \begin{theorem} Let $\phi_{AB}$ be a solution to the source-free Maxwell equation \eqref{eq:MaxwellEq} on a vacuum background of Petrov type D. \begin{enumerate} \item With the operators $\TMESop_{1,1}, \TMEEop_{1,1}, \TMEOop_{2,0}, \TMETop_{1,1}$ defined above we have the identity
+Here however, we use the self-adjointness to prove the main result of this section:

+\begin{theorem} Let $\phi_{AB}$ be a solution to the source-free Maxwell equation \eqref{eq:MaxwellEq} on a vacuum background of Petrov type D. \begin{enumerate} \item With the operators $\TMESop, \TMEEop, \TMEOop, \TMETop$ defined above we have the identity